Types of Auto Accident Injuries

 If you or a loved one were harmed in an auto accident, you deserve help from an experienced attorney who understands Rhode Island and Massachusetts personal injury law.
-The auto accident lawyers at Bottaro Law are ready to help you pursue maximum compensation, and we’re available 24/7 at (401) 777-7777.
+The auto accident lawyers at the Bottaro Law Firm, LLC are ready to help you pursue maximum compensation, and we’re available 24/7 at (401) 777-7777.
 Call us today or contact us online for a free case review, and let us get to work for you.

 Continue reading to learn about some of the most common types of auto accident injuries we see, and how they can affect your life.

 Because of the extreme forces involved in vehicle collisions, drivers and their passengers often suffer various brain injuries.
 And although they range from mild to severe, brain injuries can cause permanent, life-altering effects.

 If you or a loved one suffered a motor vehicle accident-related brain injury, The Bottaro Law Firm, LLC is here for you.
 We understand the stress, pain, and frustration an accident can cause, and we don’t think you should have to bear the financial burden of injuries and damages that weren’t your fault.
 Contact us 24/7 at (401) 777-7777 for a free consultation.
 You may be eligible for compensation for your injuries, medical bills, and pain and suffering.
 We want to help.

 Before discussing specific types of brain injuries, it’s important to understand that traumatic brain injuries fall under two primary categories:

 - Closed head injuries